-Lead CGE.
-While the seven officers of the Executive Council make a lot of the day-to-day decisions to keep things moving, the Steward Council is the general governing body of CGE.
-If it's complicated, controversial, or otherwise weighty, you can expect the Executive Council to ask you to be the decision-makers.
+The Executive Council tends to daily operations.
+The Steward Council directs the larger work of CGE, and serves as the general congress of our union.
+If it's complicated, controversial, or otherwise weighty, you can expect the Executive Council to ask Stewards to be the decision-makers.